ortus-docs/coldbox-docs/coding_activeentity_style/contactcfc.md

 # Contact.cfc

-An object that represents a contact and self-validates using [ColdBox Validation](http://wiki.coldbox.org/wiki/Validation.cfm), and is an awesome [ORM:ActiveEntity](http://wiki.coldbox.org/wiki/ORM:ActiveEntity.cfm):
+An object that represents a contact and self-validates using [ColdBox Validation Module](http://wiki.coldbox.org/wiki/Validation.cfm), and is an awesome [ORM:ActiveEntity](http://wiki.coldbox.org/wiki/ORM:ActiveEntity.cfm):

 ```js
 /**